 As we state above, at $100 we would also try our luck on a used bat via eBay.
 Finding last year’s model or a bat whose original buyer misjudged the size can make $100 go a long way in the USSSA Big Barrel space.
 In fact, at the time of this writing, we found a 2016 Easton MAKO go for $81.
 That bat sold for 4 times that price just a few short months ago.

 You should also check our best big barrel bats article.

 The USA Bat market is volatile.
 There are very few options on the secondary market and bat companies are often scrambling trying to get inventory levels where they need to be.
 As well, there aren’t very many $99 USA bats available.
 There is a swath between the $39 and $79 range, the another grouping starting around $149+.

 In the $99 space you have the Rawlings 5150 in a drop 10 or drop 11.
 It would be where our money would go if we had $100 and wanted a new USA Bat.
 You can also find an Axe Origin in this space too and we’d recommend it.
 Note, however, it runs at a drop 9.

 Best $100 Bat: How We Decided

 With $100 dollars in your pocket, you can make some wise decisions in terms of the best bat to buy.
-If you have enough time, and patience, waiting for the off-season to find a deal on our best bat deals page is worth it.
-Otherwise, if you need something sooner or aren’t in the mood to search for deals, the above ideas will lead you to a solid stick for just $100.
+If you have the time, check the used market.
+If you need something now, with a warranty and new in wrapper, then the above are our best bets.